dyamon/backupbox/README.md

 The prototype is being tested with a [2000000mAh powerbank] capable of outputting 5V/3A.

 An alternative route is to use a Li-Po battery attached directly to the RPi.
-While this solution might be more compact, a generic powerbank can be detached from the build and used for to charge other devices as well.
+While this solution might be more compact, a generic powerbank can be detached from the build and used to charge other devices as well.

 ### Custom enclosure